seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Enter LUCIUS, a CAPTAIN and other Officers, and a Soothsayer*

 **CAPTAIN**
-To them the legions garrison’d in Gailia,
+To them the legions garrison'd in Gailia,
-After your will, have cross’d the sea, attending
+After your will, have cross'd the sea, attending
 You here at Milford-Haven with your ships:
 They are in readiness.